 The urethra is a tube-like organ that enables the emptying of the urinary bladder (micturition).
 The female urethra is short (2.5 to 4 cm long) and empties at the vulva 2–3 cm posterior to the clitoris (external urethral orifice) [fig. anatomy of the female pelvis].
 The external sphincter muscle is located at the proximal portion of the urethra.

 The lumen of the proximal female urethra is lined with urothelium.
 In the middle is columnar epithelium, and the distal urethra is lined with stratified squamous epithelium.

 The lamina propria is rich in blood vessels (Corpus spongiosum of the urethra).
 Especially in the distal urethra, numerous glands are located in the lamina propria (Glandulae urethrales).

-The tunica muscularis consists of smooth and striated muscles; they build up the sphincter of the urinary bladder.
+The tunica muscularis consists of smooth and striated muscles that build up the urinary bladder's sphincter.

 Anatomy of the Male Urethra

 Please see section anatomy of the penis for anatomy of the male Urethra

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 München; Wien; Baltimore : Urban und Schwarzenberg, 1993